10 Best Insurtech for January 2026

 Risk Factors

-• Negative revenue growth and low margins
+• Declining revenue growth -4.4% and negative ROIC

 Portfolio Diversification Insights